Aparajita-K/MiMIC/README.md

 #Log Transformation of sequence based RNA and miRNA modality
 LogData=Data
 #Log Transform Sequence based Gene(RNA) expression and miRNA expression modalities
-#Replace the 0 conuts by 1 before log transformation
+#Replace the 0 counts by 1 before log transformation
 #Skip this step if not required for your data set

 LogData[[2]][LogData[[2]]==0]=1